GuRuGuMaWaRu/Learning_projects/README.md

 # Collection of learning projects

+## App React-9

+#### Ideas:

+- React Next
+  - hooks
+  - context
+- React router
+- Formik & Yup
+- Backend with tests and error-handling
+- Display backend alerts on the client
+- Authorization

+#### Result:

+_none yet_

 ## App React-8

 #### Ideas:

-- [ ] save files to the server
+- save files to the server
-- [ ] display images saved to the server
+- display images saved to the server

 #### Result: